canonical/curtin/doc/topics/curthooks.rst

 Other operating systems are supported through a mechanism called 'curthooks' or 'curtin-hooks'.

 A curtin install runs through different stages.
-See the Stages_ documentation for function of each stage.
+See the :ref:`Stages <stages>` documentation for function of each stage.
-The stages communicate with each other via data in a working working directory and environment variables as described in `Command Environment`_
+The stages communicate with each other via data in a working working directory and environment variables as described in :ref:`commandenvironment`.

 Curtin handles partitioning, filesystem creation and target filesystem population for all operating systems.
 Curthooks are the mechanism provided